 And if you are planning to invest in gold ETFs, make sure to stick to the ETFs that have high trading volumes (i.e. better liquidity) and as a result, less price distortion relative to the ETF NAV.

 So if you are looking at a more liquid option (than gold bonds) to invest in gold, then you can consider these gold ETFs in India.
 But remember that these do not offer any additional interest income.
-The capital gains are also taxable unlike SGBs (we will discussion taxation shortly).
+Capital gains are also taxable unlike SGBs (we will discuss taxation shortly).

 Let’s just summarize the difference between SGB Vs Gold ETFs.